Netarsudil Ophthalmic Solution

 Contraindications

-As per the manufacturer package insert, there are no known contraindications to the use of netarsudil.
+As per the manufacturer package insert, there are no known contraindications to using netarsudil.
 Caution is necessary to prevent bacterial keratitis associated with the multiple-dose vial.
-The risk of bacterial keratitis is higher with the use of contact lenses.[14]
+The risk of bacterial keratitis is higher with the use of contact lenses.[20]

 Monitoring

-For patients receiving netarsudil therapy, normal intraocular pressure (IOP) checkups should be done by applanation tonometry, which is superior to pneumotonometry or non-contact air-puff tonometry.[15]
+For patients receiving netarsudil therapy, regular intraocular pressure (IOP) checkups should be performed using applanation tonometry, which is superior to pneumotonometry or non-contact air-puff tonometry.[21]
 Normal IOP ranges between 11 and 21 mm Hg.
-Fundus examination: an examination of the optic disc at the slit lamp or with indirect ophthalmoscopy is helpful for patients with glaucoma to examine the optic nerve, which may show a large cup to disc ratio, notching of the neuroretinal rim, and disc hemorrhage.
-Conjunctival hyperemia should be assessed during each visit, which is the most common adverse drug reaction.
-Netarsudil should be discontinued if the patient develops corneal verticillata.[15]
+A fundus examination involves an examination of the optic disc at the slit lamp or with an indirect ophthalmoscope.
+This is helpful for patients with glaucoma to examine the optic nerve, which may show a large cup-to-disc ratio, notching of the neuroretinal rim, and disc hemorrhage.
+Conjunctival hyperemia, which is the most common adverse drug reaction, should be assessed during each visit.
+Netarsudil should be discontinued if the patient develops corneal verticillata.[21]

 Toxicity

-Esterases extensively metabolize Netarsudil in the eye, and thus, the systemic concentration of the drug is very low.
+Esterases extensively metabolize netarsudil in the eye, and thus, the systemic concentration of the drug is very low.
 Although systemic absorption of netarsudil upon ocular installation is relatively low, no clinical trials have been conducted on the effects of netarsudil on pregnant women.
-Given that netarsudil is highly protein-bound in human plasma, this leads to low plasma concentrations; hence netarsudil is unlikely to cause any systemic pharmacological effects following topical application.
+Since netarsudil is highly protein-bound in human plasma, this leads to low plasma concentrations; netarsudil is unlikely to cause any systemic pharmacological effects following topical application.
 Only preclinical studies have been done to determine the in-utero effects of netarsudil.
-In preclinical studies, researchers found embryofoetal lethality and abortions at doses greater than 126 times recommended human ophthalmic dose.
+In preclinical studies, researchers found embryofoetal lethality and abortions at doses greater than 126 times the recommended human ophthalmic dose.

 Enhancing Healthcare Team Outcomes

-Netarsudil is a unique drug in that it increases aqueous outflow via the trabecular meshwork, decreases episcleral venous pressure, and reduces aqueous humor production.
+Netarsudil is a unique drug that increases aqueous outflow via the trabecular meshwork, decreases episcleral venous pressure, and reduces aqueous humor production.
 Netarsudil is the rho kinase inhibitor used for patients with primary open-angle glaucoma and ocular hypertension.
 Although netarsudil is not the first-line therapy for primary open-angle glaucoma or ocular hypertension, it is a novel drug indicated for IOP control without significant toxicity concerns.
 Netarsudil may be particularly indicated for patients with normotensive or steroid-induced glaucoma.
-In two large, randomized, double-masked trials, researchers found once-daily dosing of netarsudil 0.02% effective and well-tolerated for treating patients with ocular hypertension and open-angle glaucoma.[17]
-[Level 1]
+In 2 large, randomized, double-masked trials, researchers found once-daily dosing of netarsudil 0.02% effective and well-tolerated for patients with ocular hypertension and open-angle glaucoma.[24]

-Patient compliance is also better with once-daily dosing of netarsudil; thus, it would benefit all interprofessional healthcare team members to understand the mechanism of action, indication, and adverse drug reactions and their management thoroughly.
+Patient compliance is also better with a once-daily dosing of netarsudil; it would benefit all interprofessional healthcare team members to understand the mechanism of action, indication, and adverse drug reactions and their management thoroughly.
 An interprofessional team approach is necessary to impart comprehensive and patient-centered care.
-There needs to be excellent communication between ophthalmologists, primary care physicians, mid-level practitioners (PAs and NPs), pharmacists, residents, medical students, and nurses.
+There must be excellent communication between ophthalmologists, primary care physicians, mid-level practitioners (PAs and NPs), pharmacists, residents, medical students, and nurses.

-Trained ophthalmic nurses can perform initial screening, monitor disease progression, and assist with early treatment of glaucoma with netarsudil therapy.[20]
+Trained ophthalmic nurses can perform initial screening, monitor disease progression, and assist with the early treatment of glaucoma with netarsudil therapy.[27]
 The ophthalmology residents are directly involved in patient care.
-Residents are also responsible for preoperative assessment and postoperative management.[21]
-Medical students can contribute significantly to patient education regarding the proper use of netarsudil.[22]
+Residents can also participate in screening and medical/surgical management of glaucoma under supervision.[28]
+Medical students can contribute significantly to patient education regarding the proper use of netarsudil.[29]

 Details